cath34/batis_benchmark_neurips_2025/README.md

 # BATIS: Benchmarking Bayesian Approaches for Improving Species Distribution Models

-This repository contains the necessary code to reproduce the experiments shown in .
+This repository contains the necessary code to reproduce the experiments shown in **BATIS: Benchmarking Bayesian Approaches for Improving Species Distribution Models**.

 ## Installation